LT New LOGO

 Lorraine Ashbourne

 As the sardonic Mrs Varley, the Featheringtons’ long-suffering housekeeper, she sees all.
-Ashbourne brought her incredible comic gifts to Till the Stars Come Down at the National earlier this year, and has also appeared in shows like The Kitchen at the Royal Court and She Stoops to Conquer at Manchester Royal Exchange.
+Ashbourne brought her incredible comic gifts to Till the Stars Come Down at the National earlier in 2024, and has also appeared in shows like The Kitchen at the Royal Court and She Stoops to Conquer at Manchester Royal Exchange.

 Sabrina Bartlett